priyaaank/roadtripp/_trips/tamil-nadu-roadtrip.md

   - day: 7
     title: "The Long Drive Home"
     featured_image: "/assets/images/tamil-nadu/day7-drive.jpg"
     description: "The final day of our trip was all about the journey back from Tranquebar to Bangalore.
 We packed up and were ready by 8:30 am, finished breakfast by 9:15, and hit the road shortly after.
 The drive was smooth and uneventful—about eight hours in total.
-With clear roads and light traffic, especially on the stretch through Salem, we made good time.<br/><br/>Since breakfast had been heavy, we skipped lunch until later in the day, finally stopping at Saravana Bhavan in Krishnagiri for a quick meal.
+With clear roads and light traffic, especially on the stretch through Salem, we made good time.<br/><br/>Since breakfast had been heavy, we skipped lunch until later in the day, finally stopping at Hotel Saravana Bhavan Classic in Bayanapalli for a quick meal.
 By 4:30 pm, we were back home—tired but content.<br/><br/>The rest of the evening was spent unpacking, unwinding, and doing what every traveler does at the end of a good vacation—reluctantly admitting it’s over.
 This was our second big trip of 2025, and as we sat at home reminiscing about the beaches, forts, and Chettinad mansions, we couldn’t help but already start dreaming about where 2026 might take us next."
     date: "1 Oct 2025"
     highlights:
       - "✅ A smooth no traffic jam drive from Tranquebar to Home!"